AppCraft-Projects/ci-cd/NOTES.md

     - In `Manage Jenkins > Configure System` go to `SonarQube servers` and set it up
     - Use `Secret Test` for the token
     - Check `Enable injection of SonarQube server configuration as build environment variables`
+    - Create a webhook using `http://jenkins-blueocean:8080/sonarqube-webhook/` in *SonarQube*
     - Now replace the `Sonar` stage with the following:

 ```shell script